RJain12/choformer/README.md

 Codon Adaptation Index (CAI) is a widely used metric to predict the efficiency of gene expression based on codon usage.
 It is highly correlated with real-world protein expression levels (dos Reis et al.), making it a reliable metric for assessing codon optimization.

 The mean CAI of the optimized sequences was 0.8471 with a standard deviation of 0.0874, compared to the original mean CAI of 0.6541 with a standard deviation of 0.0526.

 ![public/boxplot_cai.png](public/boxplot_cai.png)

 The Translational Adaptation Index (TAI) measures the efficiency with which a sequence can be translated into protein, providing insights into translational efficiency.
 We used the methodology proposed by Anwar et al. (2023), which provides a more accurate prediction of protein abundance in real-world applications.

 The mean TAI of the optimized sequences was 0.682 with a standard deviation of 0.209, compared to the original mean TAI of 0.373 with a standard deviation of 0.112.
 Both metrics indicate substantial improvement with CHOFormer.

 ![public/boxplot_tai.png](public/boxplot_tai.png)

+We also observed that after codon optimization, there is higher protein expression than the wild-type in 96.98% of cases with a sample size of 199 CHO proteins.
+The average expression was 2452 times higher.

 ## <h2 id="training">Training and Data Preprocessing</a> </h2>
 ### CHOFormer